Searching ...

 a retiree doing calculations of her tax dues

-In Virginia, retiree income tax is taxed at 5%, with pension income and retirement account withdrawals only partially taxed.
-In addition, there are no taxes on social security.
+In Virginia, retiree income tax is 5%, with pension income and retirement account withdrawals only partially taxed.
+The good news is that social security is not taxed.
 The state also offers an age-based tax deduction.
 Residents born on or before January 1st, 1939, can subtract a flat $12,000 from their taxable income.
 Residents born after can subtract an amount based on their income.

 Conversely, retirement account withdrawals are subject to South Carolina and federal taxes.
 Public pension income is also taxed, although private is only partially taxed or may be exempt.
 There are no taxes on social security in South Carolina.
+In 2023, $10,000 in pension or IRA retirement income can be deducted, and up to $15,000 in state taxes.
+Additionally, elderly homeowners can qualify for a $50,000 homestead exemption if the property has been their residence for one year.

 Sports